blakeblackshear/frigate/docs/docs/configuration/cameras.md

   crop: False
   # Optional: height to resize the snapshot to (default: original size)
   height: 175
+  # Optional: Restrict snapshots to objects that entered any of the listed zones (default: no required zones)
+  required_zones: []
   # Optional: Camera override for retention settings (default: global values)
   retain:
     # Required: Default retention days (default: shown below)